 - Eco-Tourism: Sustainability lies in the heart of Mawlynnong people, use of bamboo products, prohibition of plastic, and active participation of the community in keeping their surroundings clean, makes it an eco-friendly destination.
 The village is a living example of how tourism and environmental conservation can go hand in hand.

-Here are a few travel tips to keep in mind while visiting Meghalaya’s Mawlynnong Village:
+Here are a few travel tips for visiting Meghalaya’s Mawlynnong Village:

 - If you're not staying in Mawlynnong, start your day trips early to return to your accommodation on time.